Murder of Antonio Santiago: Appeals

 Elkins appealed to the Supreme Court of Georgia.
 He argued that: the trial court violated his constitutional rights by preventing him from showing that another person committed the crimes; he was denied a fair trial and the presumption of innocence due to the jury learning that he had a juvenile criminal record; and he was denied effective assistance of counsel.
 The Supreme Court of Georgia found that there was sufficient evidence to support his convictions.
 They ruled that Elkins's constitutional rights were not violated and that he had not been denied a fair trial or the presumption of innocence.
 The Court did rule that the trial judge erred by refusing to hold a hearing on his claim that his lawyer did not effectively handle a motion seeking a different sentence.
 They ordered the trial court to review whether he was properly sentenced to life without parole.
 Elkins's lawyers want him to be sentenced to life in prison with the possibility of parole.

 Aftermath

-The murder of Santiago received national attention, as well as international attention, with BBC News and Sky News reporting on it.
+The murder of Antonio Santiago received national attention, as well as international attention, with BBC News and Sky News reporting on it.

-Within days of his death, a memorial for Santiago was established at the site of the murder, consisting of stuffed animals, a bible, and a framed photo of him.
+Within days of his death, a memorial for Antonio was established at the site of the murder, consisting of stuffed animals, a bible, and a framed photo of him.
 Additionally, an anonymous donor had the boy's name engraved on a stone at the Georgia Sea Turtle Center.